Al Smith: 1928 presidential election

 White rural conservatives in the South also believed that Smith's close association with Tammany Hall, the Democratic machine in Manhattan, showed that he tolerated corruption in government, while they overlooked their own brands of it.
-Another major controversial issue was the continuation of Prohibition, which was widely considered a problem to enforce.
-Smith was personally in favor of the relaxation or repeal of Prohibition laws, because they had given rise to more criminality.
+Another major controversial issue was the continuation of Prohibition, the enforcement of which was widely considered problematic.
+Smith personally favored the relaxation or repeal of Prohibition laws because they had given rise to more criminality.
 The Democratic Party split North and South on the issue, with the more rural South continuing to favor Prohibition.
 During the campaign, Smith tried to duck the issue with non-committal statements.

 Smith was an articulate proponent of good government and efficiency, as was Hoover.
-Smith swept the entire Catholic vote, which had been split in 1920 and 1924 between the parties; he attracted millions of Catholics, generally ethnic whites, to the polls for the first time, especially women, who were first allowed to vote in 1920.
+Smith swept the entire Catholic vote, which in 1920 and 1924 had been split between the parties; he attracted millions of Catholics, generally ethnic whites, to the polls for the first time, especially women, who were first allowed to vote in 1920.
 He lost important Democratic constituencies in the rural North as well as in Southern cities and suburbs.
-However, he did win votes in the Deep South, thanks in part to the appeal of his running mate, Senator Joseph Robinson from Arkansas, but he lost five states in that region to Hoover.
-Smith carried the ten most populous cities in the United States, an indication of the rising power of the urban areas and their new demographics.
+Smith did retain the loyalty of the Deep South, thanks in part to the appeal of his running mate, Senator Joseph Robinson from Arkansas, but lost five states of the Rim South to Hoover.
+Smith carried the popular vote in each of America's ten most populous cities, an indication of the rising power of the urban areas and their new demographics.

 Smith was not a very good campaigner.
-His campaign theme song, "The Sidewalks of New York", had little appeal among rural folks, and they found that his 'city' accent, when heard on radio, seemed slightly foreign.
-Smith narrowly lost New York State, whose electors were biased in favor of rural upstate and largely Protestant districts.
-However, in 1928 his fellow Democrat Roosevelt (a Protestant of Dutch old-line stock) was elected to replace him as governor of New York.
-Farley left Smith's camp to run Franklin D. Roosevelt's successful campaign for governor in 1928, and then Roosevelt's successful campaigns for the Presidency in 1932 and 1936.
+His campaign theme song, "The Sidewalks of New York", had little appeal among rural Americans, who also found his 'city' accent slightly foreign when heard on radio.
+Smith narrowly lost his home state; New York's electors were biased in favor of rural upstate and largely Protestant districts.
+However, in 1928, his fellow Democrat Franklin D. Roosevelt (a Protestant of Dutch old-line stock) was elected to replace him as governor of New York.
+Farley left Smith's camp to run Roosevelt's successful campaign for governor in 1928, and then Roosevelt's successful campaigns for the Presidency in 1932 and 1936.